-A number of business owners I have spoken to recognised during lockdowns that their businesses had excess staff.
-This became obvious as working with a skeleton staff the business worked as well as it did before ... with significantly fewer people!
+Several business owners I spoke to clearly saw their businesses had excess staff during the lockdown.
+This excess became obvious as working with a skeleton staff; the company operated as well as before, with significantly fewer people!

 Taking the Hard Actions with Staff

 Focus on “What’s the best decision for the business?”.

 The difficulty with dealing with staff is the relationships – many are loyal and hard-working.
 As a result, there will be waves of emotion when dealing with certain people, but this is the time to make the hard decisions.